Stop Ignoring: How to Use Differential Reinforcement in Dog Training

 DRI is kind of like the executive version of DRA.
 In this case, you will have specific actions in mind that cancel out the one you’re trying to diminish.
 The behavior you’re actively trying to supersize, and the unwanted behavior cannot occur simultaneously, hence the “incompatible behavior” part.
 In DRI, you need a specific target behavior that you’re going to plug in with positive reinforcement—and you need to establish a strong history of reinforcement with that behavior before you begin.

 For example, if you’re working on your dog jumping on guests, you’d put together a list of things that your dog cannot physically do at the same time as jumping, such as sitting for petting.
 For a dog that excitement-barks when people come over, you might reinforce the dog for picking up a toy to pack around as a more appropriate behavior (this tends to work really well with gun dogs).
-A spaniel with a toy in its mouth DRI and DRA are pretty similar.
+DRI and DRA are pretty similar.
 The main difference is that the alternate behaviors you reinforce aren’t necessarily incompatible in DRA.
 So your dog could still possibly practice the unwanted behavior and still receive reinforcement for the alternative behavior.
 However, in DRI, it’s physically impossible to do both.
 Therefore, DRI is the most tactically efficient method, although it requires the most prior planning and pre-teaching.

 DRE: DIFFERENTIAL REINFORCEMENT OF EXCELLENT BEHAVIOR